Advertisment

 You may experience discharge even if you are not lactating but it's worth having it checked out by a specialist.
 The doctor will perform a clinical assessment on your breasts to look for lumps or other indicators of malignancy.
 You can address the nipple discharge if you know what's causing it.
 Treatment might not be required for discharge brought on by pregnancy, nursing, or hormonal changes.
 Based on the situation, your doctor may manage discharge for various reasons.

-breast pain Pus in nipple discharge Nipple discharge
+breast pain Nipple discharge Pus in nipple discharge

 Advertisment